WHAT IS THE LEAD HAZARD REDUCTION GRANT PROGRAM (LHG)?

 -Live in homes which contain Lead Paint Hazards

--Must have children or grandchildren under the age of six who live in or spend a significant amount of time in the home.
+-Must have a child under the age of six who lives in or spends a significant amount of time in the home.

 -Have a current annual gross household income of no more than 80% of the median income for the County.